Resource

 At a glance

 Many organizations need synthetic datasets that look like production edge-cases, not simplified examples.
-That can include long documents, multi-turn conversations, mixed structured and unstructured data, and multi-file records.
+That can include long documents, multi-turn conversations, agent trajectories, tool call sequences, mixed structured / unstructured data, multi-file records, and more.

 DataFramer treats “a sample” as the unit you care about, whether that is a row, a file, or a folder.
 This helps when your use case involves bundled artifacts rather than single records.